indi06-star/StreamX/README.md

 npm i
 Database Setup:

-Create a new database named PulseFit in your MySQL server.
+Create a new database named streamx_db in your MySQL server.
-Import the database schema from the provided SQL file (database/PulseFit.sql - if applicable).
+Import the database schema from the provided SQL file (StreamXDB.sql - if applicable).
 You can do this using a MySQL client (like phpMyAdmin or MySQL Workbench) or the command line: mysql -u [your_mysql_username] -p PulseFit < database/PulseFit.sql Configure the database connection details in your PHP configuration file (e.g., config.php, .env):
 <?php